editorialelife/SynEM/README.md

 * neuron2neuronErrorEstimates.m: How to use the error estimation framework
 * synEMWorkflow.m: Direct application of SynEM using only a volume segmentation and raw data array
-* predictDataset.m: Application of SynEM to a dataset segmented by SegEM

 To run the scripts in the Matlab command window the full name of the script must be specified, e.g.